 Durian is a good source of proteins, fiber, and carbohydrates.
 The durian leaves and roots have a lot of medicinal properties and are used as anti-malarial agents.
 The durian herbal medicines have been used to treat phlegm, cold, jaundice, and treat skin disease.

 Both jackfruit and durian have short shelf-life unless used with preservatives.
 The short shelf-life of the ripe fruit means it becomes difficult to transport longer distances from the area of growth.

 In a jackfruit, almost 60% of the fruit is inedible, and only 35% part has the edible part.
-The shorter shelf life of jackfruit means it quickly loses flavour, which makes it less appealing to consumers.
+The shorter shelf life of jackfruit means it quickly loses flavor, which makes it less appealing to consumers.
 Most of the jackfruits come in tightly sealed containers for longer-term use.

-Durian tends to fare a bit better as its smaller than jackfruit and can be transported in much larger quantity to a longer distance than jackfruits.
+Durian tends to fare a bit better as it’s smaller than jackfruit and can be transported in much larger quantity to a longer distance than jackfruits.
 The shape and size of durians are more consistent than jackfruits that makes it easier to package.
-You can also buy vacuum freeze dried durian pulp with no preservative added.
+You can also buy vacuum freeze-dried durian pulp with no preservative added.

 Jackfruit vs Durian: Smell